oystesf/DMCpy/docs/Tutorials/Powder/2D_Detector_Plot.rst

 Detector Overview Powder
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The simplets data set on the DMC beam line is that of a powder measured with only one setting.
+The simplets data set on the DMC instrument is that of a powder measured with only one setting.
 This results in a 'one shot' data set where scattering intensity is measured as a function of scattering angle and position out of plane.
 This can be visualized in the frame of reference of the instrument by the following code:

 .. code-block:: python
    :linenos:

-   from DMCpy import DataFile
+   from DMCpy import DataFile, _tools

-   import numpy as np
-   import DMCpy
+   # Give file number and folder the file is stored in.
+   scanNumbers = '578'
+   folder = 'data'

+   # Give correct two theta
+   twoThetaOffset = 18.0

+   # Create complete filepath
-   file = r'Path\To\Data\Folder\dmc2021n000565.hdf'
+   file = os.path.join(os.getcwd(),_tools.fileListGenerator(scanNumbers,folder)[0])

-   twoThetaPosition = np.array([-18])
    # Load data file with corrected twoTheta
-   df = DataFile.DataFile(file,twoThetaPosition=twoThetaPosition)
+   df = DataFile.loadDataFile(file,twoThetaPosition=twoThetaOffset)

+   #Plot detector
    ax = df.plotDetector()

    fig = ax.get_figure()
-   fig.savefig('figure0.png',format='png')
+   fig.set_size_inches(20, 2.5)
+   fig.savefig('figure0.png',format='png'),r'docs/Tutorials/Powder/Plot2DPowderDetector.png'),format='png',dpi=300)

 At the current stage, a normalization file for the 2D detector is not present and thus a dummy is created.
 Running the above code generates the following images showing neutron intensity as function of 2Theta and out of plane position:
  .. figure:: Plot2DPowderDetector.png
-  :width: 30%
+  :width: 100%
   :align: center